Thursday, May 26, 2011

 This is what the Buddha meant when he said that life, death, and everything in between was dukkha.
 Life cannot provide us with the basic certainty that we as humans crave.
 Tomorrow is guaranteed to no man.
 Since we don't like this, we spend most of our time and energy fighting reality and building carefully constructed defenses to protect us from this basic fact.
 And so we suffer.

 Losing my wallet undeniably drove that home.
 Control is an illusion.
-In another chant at ZCP, we say, "Thus we bow to life as it is."
+In another chant at ZCP, we said, "Thus we bow to life as it is."
 Indeed.
 That's all we can do.
 I got a taste of that this weekend.

 Wow, and I had thought my Sunday afternoon was going to be calm and relaxing.